 I would like it to be a little bigger, but it’s fine that it’s small.
 I think if we had more students it would assist with social life and helping there be a bigger social mix.

 Has the alumni network helped you find internships or jobs?

-What is something you wish you knew about Amherst before entering as a transfer?
+What is something you wish you knew about Amherst before entering as a freshman?

 What is something that a student may miss on a visit that’s worth checking out?